-A blood clot behind the knee is a type of venous thromboembolism.
+A blood clot behind the knee is a type of venous thromboembolism or deep vein thrombosis (DVT).
 Symptoms include pain, swelling, warmth, and discoloration of the skin.
-Prompt treatment can lower the risk of life-threatening complications, such as a pulmonary embolism.
+Prompt treatment can lower the risk of life threatening complications, such as a pulmonary embolism.

-The popliteal vein runs behind the knee and transports blood back up to the heart.
-When a blood clot forms in this vein, doctors refer to it as popliteal vein thrombosis.
+The popliteal vein runs behind the knee and transports blood back to the heart.
+When a blood clot forms in this vein, doctors call it a popliteal vein thrombosis.

 The symptoms include pain, swelling, and inflammation in the leg and knee area.
 Popliteal vein thrombosis can occur due to poor blood flow, damage to a blood vessel, or an external injury.

-This article explains what popliteal vein thrombosis is and discuss its causes, risk factors, and symptoms.
+This article explains what popliteal vein thrombosis is and discusses its causes, risk factors, and symptoms.
 It also covers diagnosis, treatment, complications, and prevention.

 Popliteal vein thrombosis is a condition in which a blood clot develops in the popliteal vein.
-The popliteal vein runs behind the knee and is one of several blood vessels that carry blood from the leg into the inferior vena cava, which is a large vein that carries blood from the lower body to the heart.
+The popliteal vein runs behind the knee and is one of several blood vessels that carry blood from the leg into the inferior vena cava — a large vein that carries blood from the lower body to the heart.

 Popliteal vein thrombosis is a type of venous thromboembolism (VTE), which is also called deep vein thrombosis (DVT).
 The popliteal vein is one of the

 It is potentially life threatening because part of the thrombus can sometimes break free and travel through the heart to the lungs.
-A thrombus that travels to the lungs is known as a pulmonary embolism (PE).
+A thrombus that travels to the lungs is known as a pulmonary embolism.

 According to the National Blood Clot Alliance, the signs and symptoms of blood clots include: